code block of the function that uses the parameters

-The parameters of a function are variables that we can pass to the function when invoking it, for it to use.
-Parameters allow functions to be more flexible and reusable.
+Function parameters are variables that we can pass to the function when calling it, for it to use.
+Parameters make functions more flexible and reusable.

 The basic syntax for defining a function with parameters in Python is as follows: